 The author's account of his early years describes one of the most severe child abuse cases in California history.

 Bethany Hamilton account of being a teenage surfer who lost her arm in a shark attack off the coast of Kauai, Hawaii.
 Not even the loss of her arm keeps her from returning to surfing, the sport she loves.

-Overcoming deafness and blindness to become an outstanding citizen, Helen Keller embodies courage, passion, and perseverance.
+Overcoming deafness and blindness to become a legend, Helen Keller embodies courage, passion, and perseverance.